technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 [inherits]: # (portalConfig.menu.sections.modules)

-This module can display loaded vector data from WFS(❗) layers in a table.
+This module can display loaded vector data from WFS and OAF layers in a table.
 All visible vector layers from the map are displayed in the first tab.
+The features to be displayed from WFS layers can be selected using a drawing tool after selecting the layer.
 The features of the layer are listed in the second tab of the table.
 The number of displayed features is configurable.

-As soon as you position the mouse pointer over a feature in the list, it will be highlighted in the map.
+As soon as you position the mouse pointer over a feature in the list, it will be marked in the map.
 By clicking on a feature, its attributes are displayed in a third tab.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|